jtarkington77/jtarkington77/README.md

 - **Phishing & OSINT Projects**
   - `phishing-osint-orphanageatd` – OSINT + phishing-recon workflows and experiments.
   - `phishing-analysis-opencase` – Structured analysis of phishing incidents and how to break them down like a case file.
-- **thm-htb-writeups** – Earlier TryHackMe / Hack The Box write-ups kept for history and reference.

-I’m using this GitHub mainly as a **proof-of-work log** for my security journey: home lab builds, write-ups, and tools that I actually use.
+I’m using this GitHub mainly as a **proof-of-work log** for my security journey: home lab builds and tools that I actually use.

 ---